allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-The client have an integration test written in [Groovy](http://www.groovy-lang.org/) based on
+The client has an integration test written in [Groovy](http://www.groovy-lang.org/) based on
 [Spock](http://spockframework.github.io/spock/docs/1.0/index.html) and [Wiremock](http://wiremock.org/).
 Describing integration tests in general or libraries used in code samples is out of the scope of this article,
 but you can watch two interesting presentations of my colleagues from Allegro: